 symmetric monoidal (∞,1)-category of spectra

-Classically, a monoid is a set equipped with a binary operation and special element such that and satisfy the usual axioms of an associative product with unit, namely the associative law:
+Classically, a monoid is a set equipped with a binary operation and special element (the neutral element) such that and satisfy the usual axioms of an associative product with unit, namely the associative law:

 and the left and right unit laws: